Guillotine: Germany

+The penultimate time the guillotine was used in West Germany was in the execution of Richard Schuh, on 18 February 1949, at six o'clock in the morning, in the courtyard of the prison at 18 Doblerstraße in Tübingen.
+The last time it was used in West Germany was for the execution of two convicted murderers, 29-year-old Robert Amelung and 39-year-old Peter Steinhauer, who were guillotined in Hamburg on 9 May 1949.
+It was last used in East Germany in September 1967 when the murderers Paul Beirau and Günter Herzfeld were executed.
+The Stasi used the guillotine in East Germany between 1950 and 1966 for secret executions.

 Elsewhere

 A number of countries, primarily in Europe, continued to employ this method of execution into the 19th and 20th centuries, but they ceased to use it before France did in 1977.

-In Antwerp, the last person to be beheaded was Francis Kol.
+In Antwerp, Belgium, the last person to be beheaded was Francis Kol.
 Convicted of robbery and murder, he received his punishment on 8 May 1856.
 During the period from 19 March 1798 to 30 March 1856, there were 19 beheadings in Antwerp.

+In Utrecht, the Netherlands, the first person to be beheaded was Anthony van Benthem, a criminal confined in a mental institution.
+He killed a cellmate after being called a sodomite.
+He was executed at Paardenveld on 27 July 1811.
+Back then, the Netherlands was part of the French Empire, Utrecht being in the Zuyderzée department.

 In Switzerland, it was used for the last time by the canton of Obwalden in the execution of murderer Hans Vollenweider in 1940.

 In Greece, the guillotine (along with the firing squad) was introduced as a method of execution in 1834; it was last used in 1913.

 In Sweden, beheading became the mandatory method of execution in 1866.
 The guillotine replaced manual beheading in 1903, and it was used only once, in the execution of murderer Alfred Ander in 1910 at Långholmen Prison, Stockholm.
 Ander was also the last person to be executed in Sweden before capital punishment was abolished there in 1921.

 In South Vietnam, after the Diệm regime enacted the 10/59 Decree in 1959, mobile special military courts were dispatched to the countryside in order to intimidate the rural population; they used guillotines, which had belonged to the former French colonial power, in order to carry out death sentences on the spot.
 One such guillotine is still on show at the War Remnants Museum in Ho Chi Minh City.

-In the Western Hemisphere, the guillotine saw only limited use.
-The only recorded guillotine execution in North America north of the Caribbean took place on the French island of St. Pierre in 1889, of Joseph Néel, with a guillotine brought in from Martinique.
-In the Caribbean, it was used quite rarely in Guadeloupe and Martinique, the last time in Fort-de-France in 1965.
-In South America, the guillotine was only used in French Guiana, where about 150 people were beheaded between 1850 and 1945: most of them were convicts exiled from France and incarcerated within the "bagne", or penal colonies.
-Within the Southern Hemisphere, it worked in New Caledonia (which had a bagne too until the end of the 19th century) and at least twice in Tahiti.

-In 1996 in the United States, Georgia State Representative Doug Teper unsuccessfully sponsored a bill to replace that state's electric chair with the guillotine.
+In the United States in 1996, Georgia State Representative Doug Teper unsuccessfully sponsored a bill to replace that state's electric chair with the guillotine.

-In recent years, a limited number of individuals have died by suicide using a guillotine which they had constructed themselves.
+In recent years, a limited number of individuals have killed themselves using self-constructed guillotines.